swiss-river-network/swiss-river-network.github.io/publications.md

 # Theses

-## Imputing the entire Swiss River Network
+## Imputing Gaps in Swiss River Dataset
 Carlo Robbiani, 2024, Download: [PDF](https://prg.inf.unibe.ch/wp-content/uploads/2024/08/BA_CarloRobbiani.pdf)

 The process of measuring hydrological variables is not perfect.
 Due to scheduled service or malfunctions, data is missing.
 Depending on the case, a different strategy to fill these resulting gaps is required.
 This work uses the latest state-of-the-art models to fill each gap with the most suited method.
 The result is a gap free dataset with 80 stations over 40 years with an estimated RMSE of an astonishing 0.652.